Blue Horizons — Another Great Book

 Blue Horizons is Beth’s tale of their second major voyage — 6 years and 50,000 miles through the high latitudes.
 Actually, the book is a collection of the “Blue Horizons” columns she wrote for Blue Water Sailing magazine.
 But far from being a series of “this is what we did today” pieces, much of it deals with the trials and joys of cruising, the wonderful times and the times when she’d rather be almost anywhere else.

-Dave’s and my cruising was nowhere near as adventurous as Beth and Evans, yet I find myself smiling and nodding so many times as I remember feeling the exact same way at times.
+Dave’s and my cruising is nowhere near as adventurous as Beth and Evans, yet I find myself smiling and nodding so many times as I remember feeling the exact same way at times.
 If you’re thinking of cruising and wondering what it’s really like, well, the details of your travels will be different.
 You’re not likely to face the same conditions or challenges they do.
 But the thoughts and emotions are likely to be the same.
 To use Beth’s description, the highs are higher and the lows lower than living ashore.
 And if you, like me, read the book after cruising a while, I’m sure you’ll find yourself nodding time and again as you read a passage and say “yep, I understand.”

 Perhaps the best description was given by one of the reviewers on Amazon: Blue Horizons tells of the inner journey that occurs over the course of the actual journey.
 No one is unchanged by cruising.

-1. Candy Ann Williams on Facebook says:
+Candy Ann Williams on Facebook says

 Thanks for sharing-I will put it on my list.

-2. Maryalice Mackey says:
+Maryalice Mackey says

 Hello…I just wanted to know if you had any ideas on what to do with bacon grease?